shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 Your consumer response times to deliveries will impact webhooks throughput for your site.
 Each site is allowed 1 minute of response time per minute.
 So if all configured consumer endpoints for a site take the full 6 seconds to respond, webhooks deliveries for that site will be throttled to 10 per a minute.

-If a high rate of overall throughput is needed, then consumer endpoints should be designed according to the following model:
+Where a high rate of overall throughput is needed, then consumer endpoints should be designed according to the following model:
  1. Receive the request
  2. Spawn another process/thread to handle it the way you want
  3. Answer an acknowledging 200 immediately